keboola/developers-docs/extend/docker/tutorial/setup.md

 If this works, use any image published in any Docker registry, e.g. [Docker Hub](https://hub.docker.com/) or [Quay](https://quay.io/).
+Note that in some configurations you may need to use `sudo` to run `docker`.
 If the above fails, make sure your client is set up properly.
 If you are using Docker Toolbox, the following might help:

 - Start *Docker Quickstart Terminal*; watch for any errors, particularly certificates and network.